 Dull Surprise: Coco and Crunch noticeably never change facial expressions no matter how they're supposed to be feeling at that moment.

 Dummied Out: The game uses a few areas from early development and planted new levels on top of them.
-Ice Station Bandicoot for example uses a small platforming area as a background under the helecopter racetrack.
+Ice Station Bandicoot for example uses a small platforming area as a background under the helicopter racetrack.
 An unused racing and dogfight level have also been found inside the game, as well as some extra Coco animations suggesting she was meant to be more fully playable.

 Expressive Mask: Aku Aku and Uka Uka.
 Even more so in beta footage where Aku is animated constantly miming chatter during gameplay.